Internal Summary

 Explicit parallelism

-Tasks and the top-level action cannot in general use parallel communication because it might collide with implicit or concurrent communication on the part of the backend and because any two of them may be executed sequentially or concurrently.
+Tasks and the control model cannot in general use parallel communication because it might collide with implicit or concurrent communication on the part of the backend and because any two of them may be executed sequentially or concurrently.
 For cases where such communication is needed (e.g., to use an MPI-based library), a task can be executed as an MPI task via the optional template argument to execute/reduce.
-Like the top-level action, an MPI task is executed in parallel on every MPI rank; moreover, no other tasks or internal communication are executed concurrently, and the call is synchronous.
+Like the control model, an MPI task is executed in parallel on every MPI rank; moreover, no other tasks or internal communication are executed concurrently, and the call is synchronous.
 Because the call is not made in an ordinary task context, context_t::color must not be used by an MPI task; context_t::process, which is always available, has the desired meaning in that context.

 Because the execution of an MPI task has largely the same semantics as an ordinary function call, arbitrary arguments may be passed to it.
 The usual argument replacements still apply, which allows MPI tasks to have access to both fields and objects created by the caller.
 Arguments that are not so interpreted need not have the same value on every shard.
 However, return values must follow the ordinary rules (so as to support futures and reductions).